piddlingtuna/4Gifts/README.md

 ## network.py, charities.txt, charities.xlsx

-The Python script, network.py keeps track of the user's previous donations to determine the best four charity projects to display to a user.
+The Python script, network.py, keeps track of the user's previous donations to determine the best four charity projects to display.

-The files, charities.txt and charities.xlsx act as the data set for the Python script.
+The files, charities.txt and charities.xlsx, act as a data set to help the onboarding and validation of charities onto the app.